 - U.S. Department of State Careers

 Interested in foreign Language study that will take you further?
-We offer Spanish K-12th , Chinese,k-12th Hebrew 8th-adult, and Latin I-IV and German I at True North Homeschool Academy.
-Classes are taught by exceptional teachers who are either native language speakers are fluent and most are polyglots to boot.
+We offer Spanish , Chinese Hebrew, Latin, German, ASL and French, at True North Homeschool Academy.
+Classes are taught by exceptional teachers from across the U.S, Mexico, Italy and Israel who are fluent polyglots.
 Culture studies and inspiration included!